 Find out more about Single Anastomosis Gastric Bypass with the following links.

-The Single Anastomosis Gastric Bypass (Omega Loop Gastric Bypass/Mini-gastric Bypass/Single-Anastomosis Bypass) was conceived by Dr. R. Rutledge in 1997.
-This type of operation has gained proponents throughout the world, particularly increasing in the past years in Europe and Asia.
+The Single Anastomosis Gastric Bypass (Omega Loop Gastric Bypass/Mini-gastric Bypass/Single-Anastomosis Bypass) has gained proponents throughout the world, particularly increasing in the past years in Europe and Asia.
 Several Studies have demonstrated that it is a rapid, safe and effective bariatric operation,

 The operation consists of two components: First, a long and narrow – restrictive lesser-curvature gastric pouch; Second, a 200 cm jejunal bypass with a single antecolic gastro-jejunostomy (GJ) anastomosis, which leads to significant (fat-)malabsorption.